 Northern Circuit, Tanzania

 The trip will also offer an opportunity to view an extensive exposure to the East African Rift System (EARS), one of the world's famous geologic wonders.
-In this place, the earth's diverging tectonic forces are presently trying to create new plates.

 DAY 1